 Within Cusco and the Sacred Valley, there is much to do than just touring the well-known Wonder of the World.
-A tour around the Valley and its many ruins is necessary before leaving for the Inca citadel.
+A tour around the Valley is necessary before leaving for the Inca citadel.
 There are many ruins and many wonderful things to witness in the surroundings.
 That is why together with Machu Travel Peru we have prepared a small article about the Maras Salt Mines.
 The old Salinas de Maras is a place that one cannot miss for anything in the world if you find yourself touring the Sacred Valley.
-These are located almost strategically on the side of a mountain, where thousands of shallow pools are filled with salt water.
+These are located almost strategically on the side of a mountain.
+Where thousands of shallow pools are filled with salt water.
 These pools then evaporate and leave the expected treasure crystallized.

 The Maras Salt Mines are an infinity of terraces or salt ponds that in the distance resemble a layer of snow in the middle of the slope of the Qori Pujio mountain.
-It is an unparalleled view, the more than 3,000 pools have various shades of white or earthy brown.
-These pools have been in operation for over 500 years in the Sacred Valley of the Incas and even today they are still mined by different local families.
+It is an unparalleled view where than 6,000 pools have various shades of white or earthy brown.
+These pools have been in operation for over 500 years in the Sacred Valley of the Incas.
+And even today the pools are harvested by different local families.
 The precious Peruvian pink salt is one of the treasures that ancient ancestral cultures have left us.
 Although the salt flats themselves were created by man, the water that is channeled into these pools comes from a natural underground spring.
 This underground spring is constantly and quietly carrying the water so that it fills the various ponds with the precious pink salt.

 HOW TO GO THERE?

-The Maras Salt Mines are believed to have been built by the Wari civilization, which predates the Inca Empire.
-Even so, the Incas saw the opportunity that these pools represent, thus expanding the salt flats much higher on the slopes of the mountain.
-Salt is extracted through the evaporation of the brine (water with large amounts of salt) when it evaporates, local communities carefully extract the salt crystals from the land surfaces.
-When all the crystals are removed, the pools are refilled with brine and the process is repeated.
-This method is practiced long before the Incas themselves.
+The Maras Salt Mines were built by the Wari civilization.
+And this ancient civilization predates the Inca Empire.
+Even so, the Incas saw the opportunity that these pools represented, thus expanding the salt flats much higher on the slopes of the mountain.
+Salt is extracted through the evaporation of the brine (water with large amounts of salt).
+When it evaporates, local communities carefully extract the salt crystals from the land surfaces.
+After all the crystals are removed, the pools are refilled with brine and the process is repeated.
+This method was practiced long before the Incas themselves.
 With an antiquity that dates back more than 500 years, the salt mines today are usually one of the best tours and things to do around Cusco.

 “OH, THE THINGS YOU CAN FIND IF YOU DON’T STAY BEHIND”

-As you can see, the Salinas de Maras is a unique place within the culture of Cusco and surroundings, it is a part that is still very much alive and its traditions are maintained by the local communities.
+As you can see, the Maras Salt Mines are a unique place within the culture of Cusco and its surroundings.
+It is a part that is still very much alive and its traditions are maintained by the local communities.
 To be able to visit this beautiful destination is to know a living part of the history of the Ancient Inca Empire.
 That is why we hope together with Machu Travel Peru to have illuminated your perspective of this often forgotten place.
 You can consult with our expert and qualified advisors to know how to explore this and many other attractions within Peru.